 The problem is often reinforced by the so-called “native flight” from schools with a high share of immigrant children if, in response to a high concentration of immigrant children, native parents move their children to other schools, in particular to private schools.
 Thus, estimates of negative impacts of immigrant concentration on native children may simply reflect selective school enrollment of both immigrant and native children.

 This selectivity problem has been solved in various ways.
-Some studies control for school-specific characteristics, or employ variation within schools to estimate the causal effects of immigrant concentration on native children’s test scores , , , .
+Some studies control for school-specific characteristics, or employ variation within schools to estimate the causal effects of immigrant concentration on native children's test scores , , , , (or variation within siblings ).
 Other studies take account of the residential selection of immigrants by introducing an additional variable explaining (at least part of) the residential selection .
 And some studies use specific events that increase immigration and the presence of immigrant children in a school as quasi-experimental evidence to find causal effects.
-That is the case for a study on Israel that exploits the mass immigration from the former Soviet Union during the 1990s, and a study on England that exploits the eastern enlargement of the EU in 2005 , .
+That is the case for a study on Israel that exploits mass immigration from the former Soviet Union during the 1990s, and a study on England that exploits the eastern enlargement of the EU in 2005 , .

-In most countries, the raw data show a negative correlation between the share of immigrant children in schools and student performance, with the notable exception of Australia .
+In most countries, the raw data show a negative correlation between the share of immigrant children in schools and student performance.
 However, this negative correlation may be a result of the selection problem discussed above.
 When appropriate account is taken of the residential selection of immigrants and the resulting endogenous selection into schools, the effect either stays negative or goes away, depending on which country is analyzed.

 Two studies, on the Netherlands and England, find that the share of immigrant children has no significant effect on the academic performance of native children , .
 Thus, the negative correlation in the raw data for these two countries can be explained by the selection or sorting of immigrant children into schools with less desirable characteristics, rather than by the share of immigrant children per se.
-Both of these studies look at primary school children (around ten or 11 years old).
-In contrast, a study on Italy that also looks at primary school children (aged seven and ten) finds a negative effect of the number of immigrant children in the classroom on the test scores of native Italian children .
+Both of these studies look at primary school children (around 10 or 11 years old).
+In contrast, studies on Italy and Germany that also look at primary school children find negative effects of the share of immigrant children in the classroom on the test scores of native children , .